asdfff711/todo_markdown/Part 4 - Viewing and Updating Tasks.md

+# Flask Part 4 -  Viewing and Updating the Data

+## Learning Outcomes

+* Use SQLAlchemy to manage and query individual items as well as update them
+* Learn to refactor Jinja2 template files to reduce redundency
+* Handle multiple HTTP-Methods in the same route

 ### Viewing Individual Tasks and Updating Them

 An important aspect of managing data, is viewing additional details and updating them.